muriloux/get-missing-stremio-libs/README.md

+It's always a pain to install **Stremio** on **Ubuntu**, because - if you don't want to get their flatpak version - it always misses some libs that you won't find in your default repos, so the installation will fail and you will be looking in the internet wasting your precious time.

+*This will probably work for the people that didn't try to open Stremio from the terminal and the app simply didn't open.*

-This script will make sure you get `libmpv1` and `openssl1.1.1` (which includes `libssl1.1.1`).
+The script will make sure you get `libmpv1` and `openssl1.1.1` (which includes `libssl1.1.1`) for your right architecture.
-I made this script because whenever I have a new Ubuntu and then want to install Stremio, it always fails to install because it can't find these libs in the repos, so it's always a pain to look for it.

 **Running the Script**